 Why do you think it’s hard for white people to talk about race?

 We, as African Americans, are grappling with this as well.
-This is not just a white phenomena, but there’s a quote from Ta-Nehisi Coates, who’s a writer for The Atlantic and an author.
+This is not just a white phenomenon, but there’s a quote from Ta-Nehisi Coates, who’s a writer for The Atlantic and an author.
 He wrote “Between the World and Me,” and there’s a quote early on in that book that says, “Race is the child of racism.”
 What he’s saying is that this idea of racism is what brings up the issue or the idea of race.
-There’s many definitions, but why is it difficult?
+There are many definitions, but why is it difficult?
 I think there is not a shared understanding of history or social experience.
-We’re almost operating in two different realities, or a dual reality.
+We’re almost operating in two different realities or dual reality.
 I love using a metaphor about an iceberg.

 People of color are the iceberg, and you see their ethnicity, physical traits, music, food, and entertainment.
 Dive beneath that waterline, and you’re going to see history.
 You’re going to see social experience very differently from mainstream America.
 That 400-year block from 1619 – and I totally recommend the New York Times publication called 1619 – that’s when slavery started.
 That history and that exterior fence is unique, and nobody wants to talk about it.
 I noticed that in school districts, it’s almost been removed – the idea of slavery or enslavement and its whole history.
 It’s been almost removed from the curriculum.

 One of the things you’ve done with Intercultural Works is you’ve introduced an Antibias Leadership Toolkit.
 Can you tell us about that?